kalngyk/kalngyk.github.io/README.md

 # kalngyk.github.io

-For serving the webpages from the other repositories
+For serving the HTML pages from the other repositories